 How are you currently analyzing your RNASeq and proteomics data?

 Are you currently using one of the many free tools available for pathway analysis, such as DAVID?
-Or, are you perhaps using Qiagen’s IPA?
-If yes, you are using an enrichment approach.
-This will severely limit your ability to identify the pathways that are truly impacted in the condition you are studying.
-An enrichment analysis is also likely to lead you to many dead ends by providing a lot of false positives that have no connection with the phenomena that are truly going on in your phenotype.
-This post will show you a side-by-side comparison between enrichment analysis and impact analysis on a real data set.
+Or, are you perhaps using Qiagen’s Ingenuity Pathway Analysis (IPA)?
+If yes, you are using a pathway enrichment analysis approach.
+Even though it is one of the oldest approaches (or maybe because of that), the pathway enrichment analysis will severely limit your ability to identify the pathways that are truly impacted in the condition you are studying.
+A pathway enrichment analysis is also likely to lead you to many dead ends by providing a lot of false positives that have no connection with the phenomena that are truly going on in your phenotype.
+This post will show you a side-by-side comparison between a pathway enrichment analysis and impact analysis on a real data set.
 This is a clear example in which the commonly used enrichment analysis both fails to identify the pathways truly related to the cause of the phenotype, as well as yields false positives.
 In contrast, the impact analysis reports both more true positives, as well as fewer false positives.

 Defining our expectations